 Yes: The camera is functioning normally.
 The image quality problems may be caused by bandwidth limitations when using iChat over the internet.
 Instruct the customer to use the iChat AV connection doctor feature to verify that there is sufficient bandwidth to have a video iChat session without a significant degradation of image quality.

 No: The camera may not be functioning normally.
-Replace display assembly and retest.
+Continue troubleshooting.